Donner

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The DDP-100 edges ahead in Touch Reality.
+the DDP-100 is stronger in piano-like touch.
 The DDP-80 costs $100 less.
-Choose the DDP-100 if you prioritize realistic touch.
+Choose the DDP-100 if piano-like touch matters most.

 Artesia DP-3 →The number of keys on a digital piano seems like a simple spec, but the decision affects how you learn, what you can play, and how much you spend.
 The honest answer isn't "always get 88" — it depends on your goals.
 This guide walks through who genuinely needs a full keyboard, who is better served by fewer keys, and what the practical differences look like in daily practice.